 A day in the life of the Dumb Friends League Buddy Center

 Did you know the Dumb Friends League has a shelter location in Castle Rock, Colo.?
-With a staff of just 18, the compassionate team at the Buddy Center cares for more than 3,500 homeless pets each year.
+With a staff of just 18 and 261 volunteers, the compassionate team at the Buddy Center cares for more than 3,500 homeless pets each year.
 Even when you add in the help of a dedicated group of volunteers, it’s an incredible feat.